vokal vs. openai workspace agents

 Questions about Vokal and OpenAI Workspace Agents.

 The most common question is whether Vokal supports OpenAI models.
 It does — including Codex.
-Vokal adds the real-time coordination layer that cloud async products leave out.
+Vokal adds the shared context layer that cloud async products leave out.

 Is Vokal a replacement for OpenAI Workspace Agents?